We evaluate the casino's design for ease of navigation and consistent performance across devices, and overall user-friendliness of the interface.

 On top of that, the card kicks back 1.5% to 6% in CRO on purchases, with no monthly or annual rewards caps and no added annual fee for the rewards.
 In most cases, the CRO rewards appear around seven days after the 90-day window closes.

-Crypto.com Referral Code Bonus
+Crypto.com Welcome Bonus

-To unlock this specific bonus, you are required to make a first-time CRO stake.
+To unlock this specific prediction market bonus, you are required to make a first-time CRO stake.
 The payout is strictly tiered based on how much you put up: staking between 1,000 and 4,999 CRO earns you a $10 CRO equivalent bonus, while staking 5,000 CRO or more bumps that reward up to $50.
 Keep in mind that the bonus CRO you receive does not count toward your required staked amount.

 The platform is actually pretty forgiving if you miss the promo code box during your initial registration.
 You have up to a full year after creating your account to manually apply a referral code by navigating to the "Partnerships" and "Referral" tab in your settings.
 Additionally, if your referrer has linked their Crypto.com App and Exchange accounts, you can use the same code across both platforms to take advantage of the sign-up offers on each side.